 19. 115.
 We did it!!

-We treat about one low each day at varying times in various locations.The numbers might be different each time, but the freak out is always the same.
+Everyday is different, but we treat about 3-5 lows each day at varying times in various locations.The numbers might be different each time, but the freak out is always the same.
 Just another speed bump in the type 1 highway that we steamroll right through!

 View all posts by Accidental Super Mom